Mani007/cfundamentals/README.md

 data_type array_name [size1] [size2]...[sizeN];  // N-dimensional array
 ```
 ### Pointers in C
 Variable that stores address of another variable is called pointer.
 Pointer size depends on size of the variable its storing.
 Pointers are declared using * symbol.
+More information can be found [Link](https://www.geeksforgeeks.org/c-pointers/)
 '*' is used to declare pointer variable.
 '*ptr' is known as dereferencing operator for pointer variable ptr.
 '&' is known as address of operator, used to store address to pointer variable.